TheNitesWhoSay/RareCpp/README.md

 # CppRandomAccessReflection
-Creating a simpler, more intuitive means of C++ reflection
+Creating a simpler, more intuitive means of C++ reflection.